qgis/QGIS-Documentation/docs/user_manual/managing_data_source/supported_data.rst

 64-bit signed integer to identify features, whereas the negative range is reserved for special purposes.

-Therefore, the SAP HANA provider requires a unique key consisting that can be mapped to a positive 64-bit integer to fully support QGIS' feature editing capabilities.
+Therefore, the SAP HANA provider requires a unique key that can be mapped to a positive 64-bit integer to fully support QGIS' feature editing capabilities.
 If it is not possible to create such a mapping, you might still view the features, but editing might not work.

 Adding tables
 ^^^^^^^^^^^^^

 When adding a table as a layer, the SAP HANA provider uses the table's primary key to map it to a unique feature id.
-Therefore, to have full feature editing support, you need to add a primary key to your table definition.
+Therefore, to have full feature editing support, you need to have a primary key to your table definition.

 The SAP HANA provider supports multi-column primary keys, but if you'd like to get the best performance, your primary key should be a single column of type